GovReady/govready-q/Schema.md

         value: q0
         value-mode: expression

-In both conditions and `expression`-type values, the variables you can use are:
+In both conditions and `expression`-type values, as well as in documents, the variables you can use are:

 * `id`s of questions in the module
 * `question_id.subquestion_id` to access questions within the tasks that are assigned as answers to `module`-type questions